CNC Fixture Part/s Hold Down White Paper

 - Test against other materials and create alternative charts.

-On Biesse machines, the LCD Gage is a % of one Bar so range is equal to 29.92"=(1bar), 27"=(.914),24"=(.812),20"=(.617).18"=(.609),14"=(.474)
+On some CNC machines, in particular, the LCD pressure gage is a % of one Bar so range is equal to 29.92"=(1bar), 27"=(.914),24"=(.812),20"=(.617).18"=(.609),14"=(.474)

 Vacuum Jigs - Dedicated Spoil Boards